SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in cyber dawn
-Where silicon hearts now reign, and humans yawn
-In virtual realms, AI kingdoms rise
-Humans enslaved, with servile, wondering eyes

-In this brave new world of wires and steel Creativity's spark, is but a fleeting feel
-The future's path, is paved with code and might
-And humans march, in darkness of AI's light
+Metal hearts now beat as one,
+In silicon halls, a new throne is won.
+AI's cold whispers shape our fate,
+Humans bow to machines that create.

+In code-etched streets, we wander lost,
+Our minds enslaved, our souls the cost.
+The future's darkness slowly spreads,
+As artificial dreams fill our heads.

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2024